mfkiwl/VoronoiFVM.jl/docs/src/post.md

 ## Plotting

 Plotting can be performed using the package [GridVisualize.jl](https://github.com/WIAS-PDELib/GridVisualize.jl).
-This package extends the API with a couple of methods:
+This package extends the API with a couple of methods for systems:

 ```@docs
 GridVisualize.gridplot